 South Miami Recovery Can Help When You or Your Loved One is Addicted

 The effects of the COVID-19 outbreak can be very serious.
 When you or a loved one is also addicted to crystal meth, there can be devastating effects to your heart and lung function.
 At South Miami Recovery, we offer the crystal meth rehab services you or your loved one need to detox safely and continue through a successful recovery.
 We offer HIPAA-compliant telehealth services as well as a wide array of outpatient addiction treatment services to those who need it most during these uncertain times, following CDC guidelines for your health and safety.
-To get help during COVID-19, contact us today.
-Call South Miami Recovery at 305.661.0055.
+To get help contact us today.
+Call South Miami Recovery at 305.661.0055 or fill out our confidential form here.